 Just then, a representative of the Snoweagle clan walked into the room bearing a message for the Czar.
-He was dressed in the white furs of the ermine and mink that the clan wore.
+He wore the white furs of the ermine and mink that the clan wore.
 He said, "Aramaeus Zempanga wishes to meet with you immediately."

 "Indeed," said Nicholas as he reached for Hadassah and walked back to his office.
-There was Aramaeus and several other vampires staring at him.
-They were dressed in white coats, white pants, and white boots.
-Nicholas hoped that the clothes they were wearing weren't made out of actual fur.
+Aramaeus and several other vampires were there, staring at him.
+They wore white coats, white pants, and white boots.
+Nicholas hoped the clothes they were wearing weren't made out of fur.

 Aramaeus said to him, "The clan tires of your arrogance.
 What is your decision?"

-Constantine said, "The Czar is neither arrogant nor cruel, but he is also unwilling to allow you to roam his country unchecked, unchallenged, killing at will.
+Constantine said, "The Czar is neither arrogant or cruel, but he's also unwilling to allow you to roam his country unchecked, unchallenged, killing at will.
 He has suggested the consumption of the lowest of the human scum that infests our great land."

 At this, most of the group laughed, but Aramaeus was silent.
-He stared at the Czar and then at the small child who was standing at his feet.
-Children do not walk or stand on their feet at the age of three months, he thought to himself.
+He stared at the Czar for a long time, then at the small child who stood at his feet.
+Children do not walk or stand on their feet at the age of three months, he thought.
 This one's different.
 I'd like to know why.

-Nicholas said, "I have conferred with the council and we agreed that criminals should be dealt with.
-Under my father's reign, your clan was given young men and women to consume, and consume them you have.
+Nicholas said, "I have conferred with the council; we agreed that criminals should be dealt with.
+Under my father's reign, your clan were given young men and women to consume, and consumed them you have.
 However, I am not my father, and I will not hand you anyone to consume unless I have dealt with their case first."

-"You're too much like your grandfather," Aramaeus cried out in protest.
-"I never liked your grandfather; he was too much of a pushover in my opinion and he most certainly earned the death that he received."
+"You're too much like your grandfather," Aramaeus cried out as the vampires laughed.
+"I never liked your grandfather; he was too much of a pushover in my opinion.
+He definitely earned the death that he received."

 "Yet I will not die his death," Nicholas.
-"I was a boy of 12 years then, and my grandfather died because he failed to deal with the revolutionaries that plagued his reign.
-I watched as my father destroyed those young people left and right, no thanks to your clan.
+"I was 12 years old, and my grandfather died because he failed to deal with the revolutionaries that plagued his reign.
+I watched as my father destroyed those people left and right, no thanks to your clan.
 I will not make their mistakes."

-"The boy will destroy your family and take the country if you continue to allow his existence," said Aramaeus.
+"The boy Alexander Smirnov will destroy your family and take the country if you continue to allow his existence," said Aramaeus.
 "Your time is almost at an end.
 Give us the boy and we will end him."

 "I will not destroy him!"
 Nicholas said in anger.
 "Although Alexander is a baseborn child, I will not have him destroyed, not even if his death could save the realm.
 He is a child and he must be treated as such."

-He thought of Alexander Smirnov, who was now a boy of 11 years.
+He thought of Alexander Smirnov, who was now 11 years old.
 He remembered his family refusing to accept the boy as Russia's heir, and the many fights between his father and uncles regarding both Nicholas and Alexander and their place in the royal family.
-Most of the Romanov family did not think that Alexander should have adopted the boy, let alone attempt to make him his heir.
+Most of the Romanov family did not think Alexander should have adopted the boy, let alone attempt to make him his heir.
 Nicholas himself did not feel destined for ruling Russia.

 The woman spoke again.
 "And what of the girl?"
-Everyone stared at Hadassah, who was still standing next to Nicholas.
-"She is unnatural, that one.
-Leo Trichenberg is a fool to get that child on that deceitful woman."
+Everyone stared at Hadassah, who stood next to Nicholas.
+"She's unnatural, that one.
+Leo Trichenberg was a fool to get that child on that deceitful woman."

-"You will never go near the child, not unless you wish to face the wrath of the father, Evangeline," said Aramaeus with a look of anger on his face.
+"You will never go near the child, not unless you wish to face the wrath of the father, Evangeline," said Aramaeus with an angry look on his face.
 Evangeline glared at him, but she wisely held her tongue.
-She knew that there were many people who had protested against Nicholas's decision to raise Hadassah, and many of the people who wondered why Leo Trichenberg didn't take charge and raise his own daughter when her mother died.
+She already knew many Russian citizens had protested against Nicholas's decision to raise Hadassah; those people wondered why Leo Trichenberg didn't take charge and raise his own daughter when her mother died.
 He had raised his children with Slavena when she died and took care of his bastard children, so why didn't he take Hadassah when he had the chance?

 "That was nice," said a vampire named Torvald as they watched Nicholas and Hadassah leave.

-"Yet, we do know that if Leo were to publicly announce that he was the father of Hadassah, it would have been such a huge scandal," said Aramaeus.
-"And with him being the sworn enemy of the previous Czar, who knows what would have been had this scandal broken out."
+"Yet, we know that if Leo were to publicly announce that he was the father of Hadassah, it would have been a huge scandal," said Aramaeus.
+"And with him being known as the sworn enemy of the previous Czar, who knows what would have been had this scandal broken out."

-The clan laughed as they plotted a very dangerous situation.
-Whatever it was, Aramaeus was sure that no matter what the outcome was, Nicholas and his family, as well as the people, would soon learn that it’s not best to push away the Snoweagle Coven.
+The clan cheered as they plotted to cause a disaster for the czar.
+Whatever it was, Aramaeus was sure that no matter what the outcome was, Nicholas and his family, as well as the people of Russia, would learn that it’s not a good idea to push away the Snoweagle Coven.

-"I don't know how she started walking," said Nicholas to Leo when Leo showed up for a brief visit.
+"I don't know how or why she started walking," said Nicholas to Leo when Leo showed up for a brief visit.
 "Babies generally don't start walking until they are about ten months old."

 "Indeed," said Leo.
-"I wonder what else is going to happen to my daughter.
+"I wonder what else will happen to my daughter.
 Has she had her teeth yet?"

-"She grows quickly," said Leo, "but I fear that my trueborn children will never grow up at all."
+"She grows quickly," said Leo, "but I fear that my trueborn children will never grow up."